Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Frustrated ladder

-We have also plotted in Fig. \ref{fig:diagonal_entropy100}, the ground state EE and the Schmidt gap (the difference between the two largest eigenvalues of the reduced density matrix\cite{PhysRevLett.109.237208}) versus $J_d$, obtained by iTEBD with $\chi=100$ and 120.
-The sudden changes on the EE and the Schmidt gap at various $J_d$ (see the dashed vertical lines) imply the occurrence of different quantum phase transitions in the system at $J_d=0.71,0.74,0.88$ and $1.17$.
+We have studied numerically the ground state energy, both the EE and the Schmidt gap (the difference between the two largest eigenvalues of the reduced density matrix\cite{PhysRevLett.109.237208}), as well as the level degeneracy of the ES.
+We first present the overall picture obtained with iTEBD.
+More details will be given in Section \ref{sec:Intermediate} for DMRG results, in particular regarding the intermediate phase.